-Committee Members are appointed for a two year term.
+Committee Members are appointed for a 3-year term.
 The current members are:

-Bianca is the Director of the Marine Parks Management West Section in the Marine Parks Branch of Parks Australia.
-She oversees management of the North-west and South-west Marine Park Networks which include 27 Australian Marine Parks that lie in Commonwealth waters off Western Australia and South Australia.
+Andrew is the Director of the Marine Parks Management West Section in the Marine and Island Parks Branch of Parks Australia.
+He oversees management of the North-west and South-west Marine Park Networks which include 27 Australian Marine Parks that lie in Commonwealth waters off Western Australia and South Australia.